21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Maybe you like a website where you buy certain products, but you’re always bombarded with the exact same popup.
 You’ve become blind to it in terms of content, but having to click that “X” every time has become annoying.

 One way to avoid annoying visitors is to avoid showing them popups they don’t need.
-For instance, a visitor who already subscribes to your email list probably doesn’t want to see an exit popup advertising your list every time he or she exits your site.
+For instance, a visitor who already subscribes to your email list probably doesn’t want to see an exit popup advertising your list every time they exits your site.

 Via Hello Bar, you can use targeting rules to hide your exit popups from people who wouldn’t be interested in them, such as subscribers on an email opt-in popup.

-Consider using Hello Bar’s cookie feature to only show the exit popup to users a certain amount of visits (e.g. every seven visits).
+Consider using Hello Bar’s cookie feature to only show the exit popup to users after a certain number of visits (e.g., every seven visits).
 Once someone has taken the action you want them to take, you can set the cookie success duration to 0 so they don’t see it again.

 Although it’s not a deal-breaker, it can further personalize yourself and avoid creating ill feelings among your site visitors.
 Establishing a positive relationship with potential customers is the first step toward building credibility and brand loyalty.